Embedding transmission problems for Maxwell's equations into elliptic theory: The general nonhomogeneous transmission problem

 with nonhomogeneous boundary conditions on $\Gamma$ and $\de\Om$:

 and the corresponding extended problem

 with nonhomogeneous boundary conditions \rf{La}-\rf{Lc}:

-We assume that the components of the solutions $\Eb ,~ \Hb,~\alpha,~\beta$ belong to the vector or scalar space $ H^1(\Om\setminus\Gamma)$, the boundary functions in \rf{Maa},\rf{Mca}, \rf{Lae}-\rf{Lce} belong to the Sobolev space $H^{1/2}$ on $\Gamma$ or $\de\Om$, and
+We assume that the components of the solutions $\Eb, \alpha, \Hb,\beta$ belong to the vector or scalar space $ H^1(\Om\setminus\Gamma)$, the boundary functions in \rf{Maa},\rf{Mca}, \rf{Lae}-\rf{Lce} belong to the Sobolev space $H^{1/2}$ on $\Gamma$ or $\de\Om$, and

-We do not use the space $L_2(\Om)$ in \rf{l2g} in order to emphasize that the operators on the left-hand side of equations \rf{M1a}, \rf{M1ae}, \rf{L2ae} are applied in the domain $\Om\setminus\Gamma$ and the jumps of the solutions across $\Gamma$ do not affect the functions $\K,~\bm J,~k,~j$.
+We do not use the space $L_2(\Om)$ in \rf{l2g} to emphasize that the operators on the left-hand side of equations \rf{M1a}, \rf{M1ae}, \rf{L2ae} are applied in the domain $\Om\setminus\Gamma$ and the jumps of the solutions across $\Gamma$ do not affect the functions $\K,\bm J,k,j$.
 See also Remark \ref{R1} regarding the number of boundary conditions in the problem \rf{M1ae}-\rf{Lce}.

 The following statement contains nothing new compared to Theorem \ref{t1}.
 We repeat this statement (in a slightly different context) because it is brief and important: \begin{theorem} The boundary value problem \rf{M1ae}-\rf{Lce} is elliptic. \end{theorem} \begin{remark} In the case of the elliptic problem \rf{M1ae}-\rf{Lce}, the choice of spaces for the solutions, for their values on the boundary, and for the inhomogeneities in the equations is entirely natural and standard for elliptic problems.
 These spaces must be chosen differently for the nonhomogeneous Maxwell problem \rf{M1a}-\rf{Mca}. \end{remark} We still look for solutions to Maxwell's problem in the space $ H^1(\Om\setminus\Gamma)$ and assume that the functions in \rf{Maa},\rf{Mca} belong to $H^{1/2}$.
-However, we must restrict the class of admissible functions $\K,~\bm J$ from $L_2(\Om)$ that appear on the right-hand sides of \rf{M1a} since the smoothness of $\Eb,~ \Hb$ imposes additional smoothness conditions on $\K$ and $\bm J$. \begin{lemma} \leavevmode \begin{itemize}[label={(\roman*)}] \item[(i)] If \rf{M1a} holds with $\K,~\bm J\in L_2(\Om)$ and $ ~ \Eb ,~ \Hb\in H^1(\Om\setminus\Gamma)$, then the functions $ \div \K,~ \div \bm J$ belong to the space $L_2(\Om\setminus\Gamma)$ and
+However, we must impose additional constraints on $\K,~\bm J \in L_2(\Om)$ in \rf{M1a} since the inclusion of $\Eb, \Hb \in H^1$ implies additional smoothness of $\K$ and $\bm J$. \begin{lemma} \leavevmode \begin{itemize}[label={(\roman*)}] \item[(i)] If \rf{M1a} holds with $\K,~\bm J\in L_2(\Om)$ and $ ~ \Eb ,~ \Hb\in H^1(\Om\setminus\Gamma)$, then the functions $ \div \K,~ \div \bm J$ belong to the space $L_2(\Om\setminus\Gamma)$ and